 - American Bar Association (Member, Business Law Section)

-- Listed in The Best Lawyers in America® (2006–present: Corporate Law; Mergers and Acquisitions Law; Securities/Capital Markets Law)
+- Listed in Best Lawyers® (2006–2019: Corporate Law; Mergers and Acquisitions Law; Securities/Capital Markets Law)

 - Martindale-Hubbell AV® Peer Review Rated